Which Vietnamese food, besides Pho, do most people love to try for the first time when they travel to this amazing country?

 In most Vietnamese markets, there is at least one traditional bakery which you can easily find when visiting the local markets, especially in the morning.
 The first baguettes of the day are often made very early in the morning.
 Different from the French baguettes made wholly from wheat flour, Banh Mi’s dough is a mixture of rice flour and wheat flour because wheat hardly grows in a tropical country like Vietnam.
 The length of the Banh Mi is shorter, and its crust is also more brittle than that of the original French baguettes.

-One of the ingredients that create Banh Mi's irresistible taste is pâté.
-Pâté is a spread made from meat and liver of animals like pig, cow, duck, and chicken.
+One of the ingredients that create Banh Mi’s irresistible taste is pâté.
+Pâté is a spread made from the meat and liver of animals like pigs, cows, ducks, and chickens.
 In Vietnam, its main ingredient is chiefly the pig liver.
 The liver pâté cans are sold in many supermarkets or local markets.
-However, most local Banh Mi's stallholders make this spread themselves with their secret recipes or buy the homemade ones to create that unique flavor, different their Banh Mi from that of other vendors.
+However, most local Banh Mi’s stallholders make this spread themselves with their secret recipes or buy homemade ones to create that unique flavor, differentiating their Banh Mi from that of other vendors.

 Pork Sausage and Ham